PacktPublishing/Expert-CSharp-Programming/ch02/Readme.md

 In this chapter, Visual Studio 2022 can be used to build and run the applications.

 - BehindTheScenes - a simple console application which helps understanding generics
-- GamesSampleWithTuples - creating a generic interface using tuples
+- GamesSample - creating a generic interface, generic classes, and generic methods, and using record structs and tuples as generic parameters
-- GamesSampleWithRecords - the games sample with records instead of tuples
 - NumericSample - implementing and using operators with generics
 - AllowRefStruct - using the anti-constraint `allow ref struct`

+> The GamesSample project uses the conditional compilation symbol USERECORDS.
+If this compilation symbol is set in the project file, a C# record struct is used for the ShapeResult type.
+If this symbol is not set, tuples are used instead.

 [Class diagram game classes](GameClasses.md)